 How much has GPB Capital Holdings raised in capital?

-GPB Capital Holdings is believed to have raised $1.8 billion in capital for several funds.
+GPB Capital Holdings is believed to have raised $1.8 billion in capital for several investment funds.

 What happened in 2018 when GPB halted sales to new investors and suspended redemptions?

-In the fall of 2018, GPB announced that it was halting sales to new investors and suspending redemptions to address accounting issues.
-It is under investigation by the FBI, SEC, FINRA, and state agencies for fraud.
+In the fall of 2018, GPB announced that it was halting sales to new investors and suspending redemptions to address accounting firm issues.
+GPB and associated brokerage firms are under investigation by the FBI, SEC, FINRA, and state agencies for fraud.

 What is the status of GPB Capital’s assets?